Pistons come into Miami and roll past reeling Heat, 120-100

 The teams meet again Monday in Miami.

+“I definitely think it was the most complete game we played so far,” Grant said.

-Blake Griffin scored 15 points for Detroit, which outscored Miami 38-19 in the third quarter to turn a four-point halftime deficit into a game fully under Pistons control.
+Blake Griffin scored 15 for Detroit, which outscored Miami 38-19 in the third quarter.
 It was the biggest margin the Pistons outscored an opponent by in their last 331 quarters, going back to April 9, 2019.

 Bam Adebayo scored 28 points for Miami, which got 22 from Duncan Robinson, 16 from KZ Okpala and 12 from Goran Dragic.

+“We didn’t play to … the Miami Heat culture that we represent,” Adebayo said.
+“I feel like we’re letting not only us and our teammates down, but the staff, we’re letting this organization down, the fans down.
+We’re built on the culture.
+The culture is take a bunch of guys, counted out, overlooked, and you figure it out.
+Right now, we’re not doing it.”

 Miami was without Jimmy Butler and Avery Bradley (both coronavirus-related), Tyler Herro (neck spasms) and Meyers Leonard (shoulder).
+The Heat got six players back — including Adebayo, Okpala and Dragic — from the NBA’s health and safety protocols list after satisfying quarantines mandated after contact tracing showed they may be exposed.

+“These are the circumstances,” Heat coach Erik Spoelstra said.
+“It’s not just for us.
+There are a lot of teams going through it.”

+The Pistons got a reminder of the virus-dominated world postgame.
+Moments after going into the locker room for what should have been a few minutes of joy, they got told to go for an extra round of testing — so they came back out, went across the court into a far corner of the arena to get those done.
+The Heat also were tested postgame.

+Those moves came after a week where the NBA postponed 12 games for virus-related reasons and put in tougher protocols with hopes of keeping players and coaches safer.

+“It’s part of our new NBA,” Pistons coach Dwane Casey said.
+“The only thing you can count on are the unusual things that happen during the day. … It’s not just about basketball.
+It’s about lives.”

-It was a no-doubter in the second half.
-The Pistons eventually led by 23, their biggest lead in any game so far this season.
-Miami has trailed by at least 23 points in four of its first 11 games; that happened in four of the 73 Heat regular-season games a year ago.
+The Pistons led by as many as 23, their biggest lead this season.
+Miami has trailed by at least 23 points in four of its first 11 games; that happened in four of 73 Heat regular-season games last season.

-The Heat got six players back — including Adebayo, Okpala and Dragic — from the NBA’s health and safety protocols list, all after missing time because contact tracing said they may have been exposed to someone who tested positive for COVID-19.

 TIP-INS